SebastianoF/HungarianAlgorithm/readme.md

 Related documentation can be found in http://www.matematicamente.it/rivista-il-magazine/numero-23-settembre-2014/hungarian-algorithm-a-short-presentation-using-sage/

-Originally written for Sage, can run with python2.7.
+Originally written for Sage.
+The current maintained version is for Python 3.5. based on numpy.